EstiNet/ClioteSky/README.md

 Sent back to client when the client tries to execute a query before registering.

 # Variables
-all: Variable to be used as a category which includes all Cliodes, online and offline.
+all: Variable to be used as a category which includes all Cliotes, online and offline.